leiklier/elsys-infoscreen/README.md

 # Elsys Infoscreen

 Web application to be used for an infoscreen placed in Koopen at Elbygget, NTNU Gløshaugen.
 The web application displays the last blog post currently published at the [Elsys Blog](http://elsys.blog).

+Built in **Node.js** using the following libraries/frameworks:

+* React
+* Redux w/ thunk
+* Express
+* LESS
+* Babel
+* Webpack
+* axios

 ---